-Within the spirit of Jesuit education traditions and practices, this course seeks to assist each student in fostering hungers associated with the University's model of transformative education.
-The study of introductory chemistry can also assist in development of the specific hungers below:
+Within the spirit of Jesuit education traditions and practices, this course seeks to assist each student in fostering hungers associated with the University's model of transformative education1.
+The focus on developing an understanding of science and the social and environmental issues can also assist in development of the specific hungers below:

-- A Hunger for Integrated Knowledge by building an understanding of a variety of chemical concepts and applying them to problems in many contexts. - A Hunger for a Moral Compass by examining the variables, benefits, and detriments that exist at the interface of applied science, technology, environment, and society. - A Hunger for a Global Paradigm by examining the variables, benefits, and detriments that exist at the interface of applied science, technology, environment, and society.
+- A Hunger for Integrated Knowledge by building an understanding of a variety of scientific concepts and applying them to problems in many contexts. - A Hunger for a Moral Compass by examining the variables, benefits, and detriments that exist at the interface of applied science, technology, environment, and society. - A Hunger for a Global Paradigm by examining the variables, benefits, and detriments that exist at the interface of applied science, technology, environment, and society.